 564 The bedroom.
 (2:11:27)

 The tones of the bedroom are much like those seen when Bowman was in his pod preparing to go out and retrieve Poole.

 Again, when Bowman was angling his pod to the ship, preparing to blast into it, we once again had these tones.

 566 Side view of the pod in the bedroom.
 (2:11:48)

-The first thing to note here is that we have pulled in the ceiling of Space Station, where we had the hotels, and we are intended to see this as a hotel of sorts.
-Even the colors of the upholstery and bedspread and walls backing the statues, colors which change temperature to sometimes being taupe and sometimes being green, are much like the colorings viewed in the windows of the Space Station.
+The first thing to note here is that we have pulled in the ceiling of Space Station 5, where we had the hotels, and we are intended to see this as a hotel of sorts.
+Even the colors of the upholstery and bedspread and walls backing the statues, which change temperature to sometimes being taupe and sometimes being green, are much like those viewed in the window casements of the Space Station.